top of page

 BASE X recognises the huge gap that exists between the take up of Social Investment from Communities of Colour in comparison to the rest of the population and has worked hard to to develop the beginnings of that road to change.

-This year, we have also decided to focus on 'Barriers to Employment' faced by young people from certain Communities of Colour.
+In recent years, we have also decided to focus on 'Barriers to Employment' faced by young people from certain Communities of Colour.
 This disparity in employment figures is not only, just down to lack of skills or aspirations from our communities.
 Its also, down to clear systemic racism that is hampering and keeping out young professionally educated successful young people from professions that they actually graduated for..

 BASE X is involved in co-designing some pioneering culturally sensitive/acceptable employment hubs and employment grapevines with our partners that are grassroots led.